shape-network/assembly/README.md

 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request.

-We appreciate your help in making this project better!
+We appreciate your contributions Shaper!